lukaspfisterch/kl-execution-theory/README.md

 - Policy-first execution environments

 The theory itself is independent of any codebase.
-It aims to describe the **universal principles** that any deterministic execution
+It aims to describe the **domain-agnostic structural principles** that any deterministic execution
 layer must satisfy.
+Operational metadata such as kernel_meta belongs to implementations and is out of theory scope.

 ---